theukedge/shortcodes-to-show-or-hide-content/readme.txt

 Thanks to [Alex King](http://alexking.org "Alex King") and [Crowd Favorite](http://www.crowdfavorite.com "Crowd Favorite") for their original code in the [Expiring Content Shortcode](http://wordpress.org/extend/plugins/expiring-content-shortcode/ "Expiring Content Shortcode").

-Check out [Do It With WordPress](http://www.doitwithwp.com "WordPress Tutorials") for more plugins and tutorials.
+I also run [Do It With WordPress](http://www.doitwithwp.com "WordPress Tutorials"), which has an array of tutorials for managing, modifying and maintaining your WordPress sites, as well as [The WP Butler](http://www.thewpbutler.com), a service for keeping your site maintained, backup up, updated and secure.

 == Installation ==